-- Ensure the Utah-400 Chassis are installed securely to the equipment rack. - Label all cables going to the Inputs and Outputs, for example: - Inputs 0-7: VTR1 0, VTR2 1, SAT -4 ... - · Cable-1; Inputs 0-7, see Chart 1.... - Pre-wired cables are available from Utah Scientific. - D-connector to terminal block.
+- Ensure the Utah-400 Chassis are installed securely to the equipment rack. - Label all cables going to the Inputs and Outputs, for example: - Inputs 0 7: VTR1 0, VTR2 1, SAT 4 - Cable-1; Inputs 0 7 - Pre-wired cables are available from Utah Scientific. - D-connector to terminal block.
 Breakout panels are available from USI.
-(BDA-400) - Inputs and Outputs can be connected directly to the backplane using 37 pin high-density "D" connectors and back shells.
-(Supplied with the system) Contact Utah Scientific sales for more information. - Additional strain relief should be provided for each "D" connector, in addition to the connector screws.
+(BDA-400) - Inputs and Outputs can be connected directly to the backplane using 37-pin high-density D connectors and back shells (supplied with the system).
+Contact Utah Scientific Sales for more information. - Additional strain relief should be provided for each "D" connector, in addition to the connector screws.

-Refer to Chapter 4, Utah 400 Components for wiring charts and a list of audio connector suppliers.
+Refer to Utah 400 Components on page 71 for wiring charts and a list of audio connector suppliers.